 Participating in this research study will not cost you anything.
-However, the cost of any care arising from a concussion injury (over and above what is done in the study), i.e., the clinical management of a concussion, or the costs of referrals for further management, will be for the personal account of parents/legal guardians and the participants.
+However, the cost of any referrals for further management will be for the personal account of parents/legal guardians and the participants.

 16. Can your child withdraw from this research study?